dootsnaps/mc-commands-examples/myCommandShortcut.md

 3. Now when we run /brushstone we will need to pass the radius we want: `/brushstone 50` will give us the same brush as before, but now it has a radius of 50 blocks!

 Note: if you don't set `require_all_arguments` to `true`, in this particular example, it will still work.
 Why?
 Because FAWE has a default brush radius of 5 blocks when a radius is not specified by the user.
 So, in this case, it's not strictly necessary.
 As long as 1) you are only passing a single argument, 2) that argument has a default value in the target command, and 3) the target command doesn't have additional arguments after the one you are setting, you can leave `require_all_arguments` set to `false`.

+## Example 2: A brush that paints the surface between user-specified angles with a user-specified material

+1. `/mycmd-edit brushangle RUN_COMMAND`
+2.  `/mycmd-edit brushangle command /brushangle`
+3.  `/mycmd-edit brushangle runcmd add //brush surface $arg1 $arg2`, where arg1 = material to place on surface, arg2 = brush radius
+4.  `/mycmd-edit brushangle runcmd add //mask [$arg3]&[#angle[$arg4d][$arg5d]]`, where arg3 = list of materials to replace (comma-separated, e.g. dirt,grass_block,stone), arg4 = lower angle bound in degrees, arg 5 = upper angle bound in degrees
+5.  `/mycmd-edit brushangle require_all_arguments true
+6. Example usage: `/brushangle snow 30 grass_block,dirt 30 70` creates a brush of radius 30 that replaces all dirt and grass blocks on the terrain surface that are between a slope of 30 degrees and 70 degrees with snow blocks.